Detricklew/Dek-Bot/README.md

 - Motivational module currently only works when "!Motivate" is typed into chat.
 - Roles in addResource is currently not working.
-- date to be removed  is currently not working in addResource is currently not working.
+- date to be removed  is currently not working in addResource.